-Soul implies universality.
 This means that we are all shareholders in certain basic values.
 What do we all want?
-We all want to be appreciated, to be accepted, to make a positive contribution to others.
+We want to be appreciated, to be accepted, to make a positive contribution to others.
 We want to feel that our lives and our labours make a positive difference.
-We want to give, to serve, to be the reason for someone else’s happiness and well-being.
+And we want to give, to serve, to be the reason for someone else’s happiness and well-being.
 A popular bumper sticker reminds us to serve others in these words: Practise random acts of kindness.

-Soul implies joy.
 This means that we work from joy, with joy, and towards joy.
 This is not a Pollyanna principle, because I think that everything we do in life is for the sake of joy.
 Let’s be honest about it: no-one likes to work in an environment of tedium, depression, and sadness.
 Let joy be our standard: if joy is present, we are doing things right, and doing things well.
 If not, we are doing things wrong, and we should stop and figure out how to get back on track.
-Can you imagine a performance review whose only question was: Please rate the amount of joy you experienced on the job, on a scale of one to ten.
+Can you imagine a performance review where the only question was: please rate the amount of joy you experienced on the job, on a scale of one to ten.

 These are some of the things I mean by soul, and some of the implications of soul in the workplace.
 I do not presume to be the authority in this; I do not want you to think I am laying down an exact formula.
 But if we continue this line of inquiry in our respective work places, I believe we will open up great and wonderful possibilities.
 I believe any organisation that encourages such a dialogue will stand at the very forefront of meaningful change and progress.
 I believe that such organisations will be known as much for what they do as how they do it; known as much for their products and services as for their ethics, values, and principles.